Is losing weight slowly better? Apparently not.

-- The Better Management of Weight in General Practice (BMWGP) Study is currently recruiting general practices in Sydney and Adelaide.
-For more information about the trial, click here
+- The Better Management of Weight in General Practice (BMWGP) Study: For information, click here

 The Centre for Obesity Management and Prevention Research Excellence in Primary Health Care (COMPaRE-PHC) aims to inform primary health care policy and practice in the prevention and management of obesity in disadvantaged populations across Australia.